haekyu/MFRWR/README.md

 1. Basic information
 2. Overview
 3. Requirements
-4. How to install
-5. How to use
+4. How to use
 	1) Input and output
 	2) How to run
 	3) How to give parameters
-6. Demo example
+5. Demo example

 ## 1. Basic information